 Wash as usual with your choice of Ariel detergent

-FAQs on how to remove rust stains from clothes
+FAQs on how to remove rust or iron stains from clothes

 If the above guide didn’t answer all your rust-related questions, our FAQ section will most definitely will!

 First, lay the rusty garment on a towel on a flat surface in direct sunlight, with the stained area facing upward.
 Next, sprinkle the stain with lemon juice and rub it into the stain using your fingers.
 Allow the garment to sit for 15 minutes, rinse it with cold water, and wash as usual.

 Yes.
 To remove rust stains from clothes, mix a few drops of hydrogen peroxide together with a teaspoon of tartar cream and baking soda.
 Apply the resulting paste onto the stain, let it sit for 30 minutes, then rinse it thoroughly and wash the clothes as usual.

 There can be a number of reasons behind rust stains appearing on your freshly washed clothes, including:

 - bacteria in older iron pipes

 - rust and iron deposits breaking loose within water pipes and water heaters

 - an accumulation of rust during drought or in case of low water reserves

 - old washing machines with rusty tubs